mairyy/MMRec/README.md

 - Original code (id only)
-- Test with all items
+- Test with 99 negs itemss